industrydive/stripe-ctf-2-vm/levels/8/README.md

 as well).

 NB: During the actual Stripe CTF, the Level 8 server could access all high TCP ports on the Level 2 server, and the Level 2 server was running an SSHD.
+This is also the case in this VM where both tests are on the same machine.

 To maximize adoption, usability is also a goal of PasswordDB.
 Hence a launcher script, `password_db_launcher`, has been created for the express purpose of